 Calculating Vehicle Side Structure Stiffness from Crash Test Data: Effects of Impactor Characteristics 2020-01-0640

-Classifying the 19 remaining vehicles according to the categories defined by Siddall and Day, only Class 2 multipurpose vehicles (MPVs) were represented by sufficient vehicles (10) to search for trends within a given vehicle category.
+Classifying these 19 vehicles according to the categories defined by Siddall and Day, only Class 2 multipurpose vehicles were represented by enough vehicles (10) to search for trends within a given vehicle category.

-More scatter in the results was observed in both A and B values for the MDB impacts compared to the pole impacts.
-B parameters showed more variation than did the A parameters.
-Standard deviation for the MDB B values was about 71% of the average.
-Little to no correlation was found between stiffness values in the two test modes.
-In either test mode, there was poor correlation between either A or B and vehicle wheelbase.
+For these vehicles, more scatter in the results was observed in both A and B values for the MDB impacts compared to the pole impacts.
+A causal relationship between stiffness values in the two test modes was not discovered.
+In either test mode, there was little correlation between either A or B with vehicle wheelbase.

-These studies confirm previous findings; namely, that the side structure stiffness parameters vary widely, even within a given class, and that they cannot be predicted on the basis of other vehicle characteristics.
-Detail results, and the methods by which they were obtained, are presented in the paper.
+These studies confirm previous findings; namely, that the side structure stiffness parameters vary widely, even within a given class, and that they cannot be predicted based on other vehicle characteristics or other test modes.